 Cut flower plants

-Lots of people use my perennials plants for their gardens and grow along with me, as each and every month i only show what is seasonal, allowing you to plan and design your garden in flower during the growing period.
+Lots of people use my perennials plants for styling their gardens and grow along with me, as each and every month as i only show what is seasonal, allowing you to plan and design your garden in flower during the growing period.
 These plants are the quintessential the English country garden look.
 A lot of my plants are also for cutting gardens and soon your be making your own flower arrangments at home, or just sit back and relax and enjoy your garden in bloom all season long, year after year.

 “The most amazing plants from a delightful lady, mature, strong and floriferous plants with such friendly service.”
 Vicki Honeywood

 “Beautiful perennials and excellent (free!) advice on successful growing.
 My garden is very grateful!”
 Kerry Donovan”

 Plants delivered to you for a small delivery charge see delivery charge tab

 How to remove your plant from its pot.

 By now you would have hopefully purchased a beautiful plant from me and taken this to its new home in your garden.
 Dig a hole twice the size of the pot in your preferred location in your garden making the depth a little deeper to accommodate some organic matter like a bit of well rotted manure or mushroom compost as this will hold moisture for the root system.

 When removing your plant from the pot do not pull the plant out of the pot by the stalks as this could damage your plant and break it from the roots killing it. instead place one hand under the pot and place one hand across the soil of the plant pot supporting the stalks of the plant between your fingers but do not pull on the stalk.